budziq/rust-skeptic/README.md

 So for example, this file, `README.md`, stores its templates in `README.md.skt.md`.

-This scheme allows the markdown to be displayed naturally be stock Markdown renderers without displaying the template itself.
+This scheme allows the markdown to be displayed naturally by stock Markdown renderers without displaying the template itself.
 The weird file extension is similarly so that the templates themselves are interpreted as valid markdown.